First Busey Corporation research snapshot

 BUSE AI Technical Analysis

-BUSE AI technical analysis starts from the $29.20 close and the observed average volume of about 902,000 shares.
-Because this static page does not fetch request-time chart data, moving averages and live momentum should be confirmed in a charting tool before use.
+BUSE AI technical analysis starts from the $31.27 close on August 3, 2026.
+The stock is in an uptrend above its 50-day and 200-day moving averages, near the 52-week high of $31.44.
+Because this static page does not fetch request-time chart data, confirm moving averages and momentum in a live charting tool before acting.

 LevelValueWhy it matters